scalvert/ember-sinon-sandbox/README.md

 ### Options

-`errorOnGlobalSinonAccess` - string
+`errorOnGlobalSinonAccess` (optional) - bool

-Disables the use of the global `sinon` object.
+When set to `true`, it disables the use of the global `sinon` object.
 This ensures the use of a sandboxed version of `sinon` when in tests.

 ### Accessing Sinon from Within Tests